Pittsburgh, Virginia and Charleston Railway: History

 The company was chartered by the Pennsylvania General Assembly as the Monongahela Valley Railroad in April 1867, with the right to construct a railroad connecting Pittsburgh to Waynesburg; it was renamed Pittsburgh, Virginia and Charleston Railway in February 1870.
 By November 1872, when the first segment opened from 4th Street in South Pittsburgh (now South Side Pittsburgh) to Homestead, the Pennsylvania Railroad had gained control.
 The primary purpose of this acquisition was to allow the Pennsylvania to construct a southern bypass around the congestion of Pittsburgh, via a short connection to the Main Line near Turtle Creek.
-The line was extended to Monongahela City in 1873, and in 1874 the company began operating a steamboat beyond to Brownsville.
+The line was extended to Monongahela in 1873, and in 1874 the company began operating a steamboat beyond to Brownsville.
 Trains began running into downtown Pittsburgh's Union Station in 1875, crossing the Monongahela on the Panhandle Bridge.
 The connection near Turtle Creek was completed in August 1878, with the opening of the Port Perry Branch and Port Perry Bridge.
 In 1879 the Pennsylvania began operating the PV&C under lease as its Monongahela Division.

 The railroad was crossed by the O'Neil and Company Incline in West Elizabeth, Pennsylvania.

-The railroad was extended further south along the Monongahela River from Monongahela City beginning in 1879 and reached West Brownsville in 1881.
+The railroad was extended further south along the Monongahela River from Monongahela, Pennsylvania beginning in 1879 and reached West Brownsville in 1881.

 The Brownsville Railway Company began constructing a line from near Brownsville to Uniontown, PA.
 The PV&C took over the Brownsville Railway and merged it on May 11, 1880 and finished the construction of its line by 1882.
 The Brownsville branch was built in 1883 and connected the PV&C's acquired Brownsville Railway to its namesake town of Brownsville, PA.